miracletrespasser/352_a3/README.md

 Donghao: I implemented the elapseTime method and observeUpdate method in the Exactreference class, as my answer to question 3 and 4

-Maita: Q5 and final testing
+Maita: I implemented the chooseAction method in busterAgent.py for Question 5 and did the final testing on all the questions.